lucasCarvalho64/Datasets-for-Super-Resolution/README.md

 A combination of forest images from the Flickr website.

 ## Unreal
-Screenshots from 3D forest made im Unreal Engine 5.
+Screenshots from 3D forest made in Unreal Engine 5.

 ## Real LR
 Screenshots from the same Unreal 5 forest, but the LR images were generated directly by the graphics engine.